kleros/t2cr-dashboard/README.md

 You can use `serve` and `pm2` to run in production:
 1- `npm install -g serve pm2`
 2- `pm2 serve build --name t2cr-dashboard`

+## Other Scripts

+- `npm run format` - Lint, fix and prettify all the project.
+- `npm run cz` - Run commitizen.
+- `npm run build` - Create a production build.